GOOGLE+ IS GONE, SHUTS DOWN APRIL 2, 2019

-• On April 2nd, the Google+ account and any Google+ pages you created will be shut down and we will begin deleting content from consumer Google+ accounts.
+On April 2, the Google+ account and any Google+ pages you created will be shut down by Google Inc., aka Alphabet, and we will begin deleting content from consumer Google+ accounts.
 Photos and videos from Google+ in your Album Archive and your Google+ pages will also be deleted.
-You can download and save your content, just make sure to do so before April.
+You can download and save your content, make sure to do so before April.
 Note that photos and videos backed up in Google Photos will not be deleted.

-• The process of deleting content from consumer Google+ accounts, Google+ Pages, and Album Archive will take a few months, and content may remain through this time.
-For example, users may still see parts of their Google+ account via activity log and some consumer Google+ content may remain visible to G Suite users until consumer Google+ is deleted.
+The process of deleting content from consumer Google+ accounts, Google+ Pages, and Album Archive will take a few months, and content may remain through this time.
+For example, users may still see parts of their Google+ account via activity log.
+Some consumer Google+ content may remain visible to G Suite users until consumer Google+ is deleted.

-• As early as February 4th, you will no longer be able to create new Google+ profiles, pages, communities or events.
+As early as February 4, you will no longer be able to create new Google+ profiles, pages, communities, or events.

 SHUTTING DOWN GOOGLE+ TAKE AWAY – IF YOU DON’T OWN IT, YOU DON’T CONTROL IT